-New Named Executive Officers: Prior to making an offer of employment to an executive officer, the Compensation Committee approves the executive officer's base salary after consideration of the recommendation of the CEO.
-In setting the executive officer's base salary, a number of factors are taken into account, in the Compensation Committee's discretion, including the executive's compensation with his previous employer, the compensation of other Intevac executives, the competitive labor market for similar executives, and how difficult it is to recruit and retain executive officers with similar skills and experience.
-None of these factors is specifically weighted and the evaluation includes a subjective evaluation of skills, experience and responsibilities in the Compensation Committee's judgment.
+Prior to making an offer of employment to an officer, the Compensation Committee approves the officer's base salary, Target Bonus Percentage, the initial stock option grant and any hiring incentives.
+In setting the officer's base salary, a number of factors are taken into account, in the Committee's discretion, including the executive's compensation with his previous employer, the compensation of other Intevac executives, the competitive labor market for similar executives, and how difficult it is to recruit and retain executive officers with similar skills and experience.
+None of these factors is specifically weighted and the evaluation includes subjective evaluation of skills, experience and responsibilities in the Committee's judgment.

-Continuing Named Executive Officers: Once an executive officer has joined Intevac, the Compensation Committee approves changes to his or her base salary during its annual review.
-The competitive market data provided by Farient is used, in addition to an assessment of each executive's responsibilities and performance against objectives (See "Performance-based annual cash bonus, Management by Objectives" below for details relating to these objectives), to determine annual changes to base salary.
-As with new hires, these factors are evaluated at the Compensation Committee's discretion and in the Compensation Committee's judgment.
-Annual adjustments to base salary also proportionately affect the executive's target bonus ("Target Bonus") which is determined by multiplying each executive's base salary by the applicable target bonus percentage determined for such executive by the Compensation Committee ("Target Bonus Percentage").
+Once an executive has joined Intevac, the Compensation Committee approves changes to his or her base salary and Target Bonus Percentage during its annual review of the Executive Incentive Plan.
+The data from the Peer Group analysis is used, in addition to each executive's responsibilities and performance against objectives, to determine annual changes to base salary and the Target Bonus Percentage.
+As with new hires, these factors are evaluated at the Committee's discretion and in the Committee's judgment.
+Annual adjustments to base salary also proportionately affect the executive's Target Bonus (equal to base salary x Target Bonus Percentage).